Odor’s homer sends Rangers past Twins 4-1 in 11 innings

+MINNEAPOLIS (AP) — The Texas Rangers were going to count on their bullpen Sunday after deciding to give All-Star pitcher Mike Minor extra rest heading into the break.

+The relievers handled the job, even with added duty tacked on in the form of extra innings.

-MINNEAPOLIS (AP) — Rougned Odor’s three-run homer in the 11th inning gave the Texas Rangers a 4-1 win against the Minnesota Twins on Sunday.
+Rougned Odor’s three-run homer in the 11th inning gave Texas a 4-1 win against the Minnesota Twins on Sunday and four relievers combined for 9 1/3 scoreless innings against the majors’ top offense.

+“It was as close to a playoff setting as you can get,” Rangers manager Chris Woodward said.
+“No tomorrow basically.
+We have three days off, so everybody that we had available, basically.”

+Shawn Kelley (4-2) pitched two innings for Texas, which had lost six of its previous seven games and three straight series.
+The Rangers decided to skip Minor’s turn on Sunday and the left-hander won’t pitch in the All-Star Game.

 Odor’s 13th homer of the season, into the bullpens in left-center field, came off Minnesota left-hander Adalberto Mejía (0-2).
 Mejía walked Joey Gallo and Asdrúbal Cabrera ahead of Odor’s one-out home run.